 We at the TU Berlin AStA are doing all we can to support you at this time.
 We are on your side!
-We always represent the interests of students in every situation.
+We try to represent the interests of students in every situation.
 Since the start of the pandemic, we have been in regular contact with various offices of the Berlin Senate as well as the Executive Board of TU Berlin in an effort to gain a clear picture regarding financial issues.
-We would like to provide you with an overview of the current situation and will continue to update you
+We would like to provide you with an overview of the current situation and will continue to update you.

 a) will be paid further

 c) Change of your parents´income